techiescamp/linux-foundation-coupon/README.md

-# Linux Foundation Coupons (Updated For January 2026)
+# Linux Foundation Coupons (Updated For February 2026)

 Looking for the latest Linux Foundation coupon codes?
 We've got you covered.